Wells Fargo will pay $190 million to settle customer fraud case

 Bank employees were told that the average customer tapped six financial tools but that they should push households to use eight products, according to the complaint.

-The bank opened more than 2 million deposit and credit card accounts that may not have been authorized, according to the CFPB.
+The bank opened more than 2 million deposit and credit card accounts that may not have been authorized, the CFPB said Thursday.

-The bank said that the deal this week settles the "allegations that some of its retail customers received products and services that they did not request."
+Wells Fargo spokeswoman Mary Eshet said the bank fired 5,300 employees over "inappropriate sales conduct."
+The firings took place over a five-year period, Eshet said, adding that the bank has 100,000 employees in its branches.

-In recent financial filings, Wells Fargo has changed how it describes and calculates "cross-sell" - a term for bundling multiple products to retail, wealth management and corporate customers.
+Wells Fargo regularly releases numbers about how many products it sells to customers, a practice it calls "cross-sell."
+Its wealth and investment management unit, for example, sold 10.55 products per retail banking household in November 2015, up from 10.49 a year earlier, according to the bank's annual 10-K financial filing.